enkidevs/curriculum/react/intermediary/hooks-i/effects-with-cleanup.md

 ---
 ## Practice

-How do you cleanup after running an effect in a functional component?
+How do you cleanup after running an effect in a function component?

 ???